CHORIPÁN ARGENTINIAN STYLE

 • 1 - 2 chopped tomatoes (optional)

-• ¼ chopped small picked red onion* (optional – see below)
+• ¼ chopped small picked red onion* (optional)

 • 1 cup flat leaf parsley, finely chopped